AshishRanaX/domectf/c0c0n_xii/United_States_Play_Store.md

 We thought that there were 3 options for us.

-* Reverse the SO file to obtain the flag.
+* Reverse the .SO file to obtain the flag.

-* Create a new APK to just call the function from the SO file bypassing all the constraints.
+* Create a new APK to just call the function from the .SO file bypassing all the constraints.

 * Perform all the steps in the current APK to satisfy the constraints and let the app display the flag.